 Purposes and Goals of Teacher Education

-The faculty of the Teacher Education Program have adopted standards and critical dispositions to inform ongoing program development and to guide the assessment of candidate progress throughout the program.
+Standards and critical dispositions inform ongoing program development and guide the assessment of candidate progress throughout the program.
 These standards are aligned with external accrediting agencies such as NCATE and the Ohio Department of Education, based on standards developed by INTASC.
-However, these standards are informed by the Mission Statement and Conceptual Framework of Otterbein's Teacher Education Program and provide a strong basis for the preparation of teacher candidates who can positively impact the education of P-12 students.

 The Interstate New Teacher Assessment and Support Consortium (INTASC) is a consortium of state education agencies, higher education institutions, and national educational organizations dedicated to the reform of the education, licensing, and on-going professional development of teachers.
 Created in 1987, INTASC's primary constituency is state education agencies responsible for teacher licensing and professional development.
 Its work is guided by one basic premise: An effective teacher must be able to integrate content knowledge with pedagogical understanding to assure that all students learn and perform at high levels.
 The INTASC model core standards for licensing teachers represent those principles which should be present in all teaching regardless of the subject or grade level taught and serve as a framework for the systemic reform of teacher preparation and professional development.

 Standard #1—The candidate understands the discipline(s) he or she teaches and can create learning experiences that make subject matter meaningful for students